 A. Selection of An Unbiased Panel From Similar Venire

 An appropriate panel should be selected from a venire like where the trial will take place.
-Prospective mock jurors should be sent questionnaires to identify neutral mock jurors and ensure ethnic diversity.
+Prospective mock jurors should be sent questionnaires to identify neutral mock jurors and ensure suitable diversity.
 Jurors are generally paid anywhere from $100 to $150 per day to assure they will appear on time on the date scheduled.

 B. Creation of the Presentation